| Term |

 Orniérage |

-sawtimber |
+Sawnwood |

 Trees that will yield logs suitable in size and quality for the production of lumber. |

-bois de sciage |
+Bois de sciage |

 Second growth forest |